 "With Karen on her tail, Leo sends Niska to George's house and an unlikely friendship begins.
 Also: Joe's secret threatens to destroy the Hawkins family."

-On this day in 2016, Zoo aired "Sex, Lies, and Jellyfish."
-This served as the sixth episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 2016 (in the U.S.), Zoo aired "Sex, Lies, and Jellyfish."
+Officially, this served as the sixth episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "The team travels to Portugal where they square off against a dangerous venom dealer in order to get one step closer to the cure.
 Also, Jackson's increasingly erratic behavior jeopardizes the entire team."